Discriminantal bundles, arrangement groups, and subdirect products of free groups: Introduction

+We call the bundle $E_k(\A,\F) \to M$ a {\em discriminantal bundle}.
+Its fiber is again the complement of the affine discriminantal arrangement $\A_{\mu, k}$ in $\C^k$.
+The set of functions \F\ is called a {\em generating set} for the discriminantal bundle.
+We establish general properties of discriminantal bundles in Section 2.1.
+For example, with a generating set of the form $\F=\{a_iz+b_i\bar{z}\}_{i=1}^n$, $a_i,b_i\in \C$, one can realize the complement of any arrangement of $2$-planes in $\R^4=\C^2$ as the total space of a discriminantal bundle $E_1(\A,\F) \to \C^*$.

-When $k=1$ and the $f_i$ are linear, one obtains a strictly linear fibration over $M$ (with punctured plane fiber) as in the definition of fiber-type arrangements.
-In this case our construction coincides with the ``root map" construction of \cite{CS2, Coh01}, used to produce the braid-monodromy presentation of the fundamental group of the total space.
+If \F\ consists of linear functions, the bundle $E_1(\A,\F) \to M$ is a strictly linear fibration over $M$ (with punctured plane fiber) as in the definition of fiber-type arrangements \cite{FR2}.
+In this case our construction coincides with the root map construction of \cite{CS2,Coh01}, used to produce the braid monodromy presentation of the fundamental group of the total space.
 The fact that bundles involving strictly linearly fibered arrangements may be realized as pullbacks of configuration space bundles was established in \cite{Coh01}.
 This was used to show that fundamental groups of complements of fiber-type arrangements are linear in \cite{CCP07}.

-When $k=2$ we obtain analogues of the bundles which arise in the Lawrence and Lawrence-Krammer-Bigelow (LKB) representations of braid groups.
-Restricted to the pure braid group, the LKB representations are rationally equivalent to the monodromy representations on the second homology of the fiber of the bundle $PB_{\ell+2} \to PB_\ell$ with coefficients in a certain rank-one $\Q[x^{\pm 1},y^{\pm 1}]$-local system \cite{PP02}.
-These LKB representations are generally faithful and are related to several polynomial invariants of knots and links \cite{Big04, Big07}.
-Our construction could be used in principle to define analogous polynomials for elements of other arrangement groups.

-If $f_i-f_j$ extends continuously and is not identically zero on $H\in \A,$ the resulting bundle over $M$ will have trivial monodromy around $H.$ The {\em support} of a generating set is the set of hyperplanes $H$ in \A\ such that the associated discriminantal bundle has nontrivial monodromy around $H.$ Any rank-two arrangement supports a generating set.
-If \A\ is a rank-three arrangement supporting a multinet structure \cite{FY07} then \A\ supports a generating set.
-For arbitrary \A, we have no method to construct a generating set supported by \A. But by taking Whitney sums of discriminantal bundles over $M,$ we obtain bundles with nontrivial monodromy around every hyperplane of \A.